dddominikk/airtable-script-extender/README.md

 ## Modules

-- stateChange.js needs to be in a separate Scripting block as you can't have a single app respond to repeated input while it's still running
+- stateChange.js needs to be in a separate Scripting block as you can't have a single one of those responding to repeated input from the (Air)table itself while it's still running
+    - well, with this little trick you can, got the idea from someone over at community.airtable.com

 ## Background